Stevenson University Emergency Procedures

 86 degrees Fahrenheit.

-Contact Campus Security at x4500 or 443-352-4500 to provide pertinent information including your name, telephone number, location, the location of the emergency, and the nature of the emergency.
+Contact Campus Safety at x4500 or 443-352-4500 to provide pertinent information including your name, telephone number, location, the location of the emergency, and the nature of the emergency.

 The Facilities Department will be notified during business hours.
-If after hours, Campus Security will contact the appropriate Facilities staff member.
+If after hours, Campus Safety will contact the appropriate Facilities staff member.

 Facilities personnel will be dispatched to the location as soon as possible.